pniederlag/t3stacks/README.md

-check wether it is feasible to get this running in docker check on using profiles as mentioned by chef-metal (I couldn't get it to work)
+check wether it is feasible to get this running in docker check on using profiles as mentioned by chef-metal (I couldn't get it to work) find out about the converge true attribute in the machine ressource (it seems required to set this if for example data_bag/users is updated only)